Code-Institute-Submissions/Milestone-Project-One-18/README.md

     1. Go to the "Contact Us" page.
     2. Tried to submit the empty form and verified that an error "Please fill in this field" appears.
     3. Tried to submit the form with an invalid email address, error message asking for an email address with '@' symbol appears.
-    4. Tried to submit the form with all inputs valid,
+    4. Tried to submit the form with all inputs valid, verified in this scenario that the code institute success page appears.

 5. Using the Sign Up Page:
     1. Go to the "Sign Up Now!" page.